sonatype-nexus-community/vscode-iq-plugin/README.md

 fix(127): `policyViolations of undefined` when loading a python project with requirements.txt
 ```

-Without such a commit comment, commits to the `master` branch will result cause a build failure during the release
+Without such a commit comment, commits to the `master` branch will cause a build failure during the release
-process due to the reuse of an existing version number.
+process due to an attempted to reuse an existing version number.

 To avoid such build failures without preforming a release, be sure your commit message includes `[skip ci] `.